-STP HDI improvements are largely attributable to an increase in average life expectancy, improvement in GNI per capita from \$3,338 in 2010 to \$4,490 in 2021, and an increase in the expected and average years of schooling from 10.6 to 12.7 and from 4.9 to 6.4 respectively over the period 2010 to 201982.
-These development gains have led the country to be enlisted for LDC graduation status by December 2024.
+STP HDI improvements are largely attributable to an increase in average life expectancy, improvement in GNI per capita from \$3,338 in 2010 to \$4,054 in 2022, and an increase in the expected and average years of schooling from 10.6 to 12.7 and from 4.9 to 5.9 respectively over the period 2010 to 2022.
+These development gains have led the country to graduate from LDC status in December 2024.

-However, and on the other hand, the country's Gini coefficient has risen from 30.8 in 2010 to 40.7 in 201783, indicating that the inequality gap is widening at an alarming rate, meaning that a sizeable proportion of STP's population is not sharing in the benefits of the country's progress on human development.
+However, and on the other hand, the country's Gini coefficient has risen from 30.8 in 2010 to 40.7 in 2017, indicating that the inequality gap is widening at an alarming rate, meaning that a sizeable proportion of STP's population is not sharing in the benefits of the country's progress on human development.
 Statistical averages such as the GNI per capita conceal the inequality.
-This means that, despite the previously identified development gains, the country still faces serious human development challenges in terms of the eradication of extreme poverty and malnutrition, in which little progress has been achieved since 200184.
+This means that, despite the previously identified development gains, the country still faces serious human development challenges in terms of the eradication of extreme poverty and malnutrition, in which little progress has been achieved since $2001^{86}$ .

-Poverty rates have remained stubbornly high, practically unchanged, marginally increasing in 2017 (66.7%), compared to 2010 (66.2%)85.
+Poverty rates have remained stubbornly high, practically unchanged, marginally increasing in 2017 (66.7%), compared to 2010 (66.2%).
 Poverty is relatively evenly spread across the territory although slightly higher in urban than rural areas (26.8% and 24.4% respectively).
 Urban areas and the districts of Caué and Lembá in the south and south/west have markedly higher levels of poverty.
-Some 46% of households comprising couples with children are poor, and female-headed households are poorer than their male equivalents with a poverty rate of 61.6% compared to 55.8% 6.
-The incidence rate of extreme poverty in STP is 35.6% based on the expenditures data of the 2017 household survey, implying that the total per capita expenditure of 35.6% of individuals in STP is less than the cost of the food basket that provides the minimum caloric requirements, corroborating the significant prevalence of food insecurity in the country.
+Some 46% of households comprising couples with children are poor, and female-headed households are poorer than their male equivalents with a poverty rate of 61.6% compared to 55.8%88.
+The incidence rate of extreme poverty in STP is 35.6% based on the expenditures data of the 2017 household survey, implying that the total per capita expenditure of 35.6% of individuals in STP is less than the cost of the food basket that provides the minimum caloric requirements, corroborating the